Eat the Fake Dye or the Bugs Get It

 Before I get back to Richard Armitage and while I’m still on food, I’ve got to say something about this, and no, it’s not pronounced Nut-ella but New-tella.
 Yeah, it definitely makes people tella, and tella, and it just seems like they’re high on something.
 I think it’s a narcotic or maybe just enough chocolate to make it subject to being a controlled substance.
 Something’s going on.
 What else to explain the behavior of those who unabashedly consume it and become rabid pushers of it.
 I did have the thought that this might be RA in food form.
 These people bear a striking resemblance to some of us. :D

-She is one of countless people who gorge themselves on Nutella:
+This is one of countless people who gorge themselves on Nutella:

 And they don’t just eat it alone.
 How about some cat hair with your Nutella: